 And in French, you can watch a great film about temperate rainforests by Francois-Xavier (Fix) De Ruydts and Damien Briguet.
 To make it happen, these guys bought themselves an ultra-light aircraft, a collapsible canoe, a pile of camera gear and lots of duct tape.
 Then they got to work, and after many adventures they pulled off their first hour-long documentary.

 I was lucky enough to be their guide for a portion of the show.
 To get the grizzly bear footage they wanted we paddled around a coastal estuary, stomped down rainforest trails, sniffed at dead salmon and eventually managed to get some great video of bears chasing salmon.
-All this starts at about minute 25:30 or so.
+You can now watch their television special online.

 But the really big news for the coast is that last week Canada’s Prime Minister, Justin Trudeau, announced that his government will not approve the Northern Gateway pipeline project.
 This project would have seen bitumen from Alberta’s tar sands shipped via oil tankers right through the heart of the Great Bear Rainforest and the traditional territory of the Gitga’at First Nation.
 This announcement is a major victory for the Gitga’at, other coastal First Nations, and everybody else who loves this spectacular coast.
 An oil spill here would have catastrophic consequences for the ecosystems and people here.
 Some things are simply too precious to put at risk.